 About JNHT- Overview & Structure

-The Jamaica National Heritage Trust (JNHT) is a statutory body under the Ministry of Information, Culture, Youth and Sports with a legal mandate to protect and preserve the nation's heritage.
+The Jamaica National Heritage Trust (JNHT) is a statutory body under the Ministry of Youth and Culture with a legal mandate to protect and preserve the nation's heritage.
 The organisation legally declares or designates places and objects of historical value as National Monuments or Protected National Heritage.

 The organisation had its genesis in the Jamaica National Trust Commission which was formed under Law No. 72 of 1958.
 In 1985 a new law was passed which changed the name of the organisation, enlarged its functions and widened its powers of enforcement.

 The JNHT has a staff complement of 131 persons spread across the island.
 The organisation carries out its functions through five Divisions, namely, Archaeology; Heritage Protection, Research and Information; Communications; Estate Management & Business Development and Corporate Services.
 There are several satellite stations that have their own administrative offices and function as attraction sites.

 - Provides technical advice to owners of heritage sites

 - Guides the development of heritage sites and buildings, through its Heritage Development Review Committee (HDRC)

 - Provides archaeological and heritage impact assessments

 - Plans and executes heritage education programmes in schools and communities

 - Assists community groups in protecting their heritage through the establishment of Heritage Foundations